m1k1o/neko/README.md

 - `m1k1o/neko:arm-chromium` - for Chromium.
 - `m1k1o/neko:arm-base` - for custom arm based.

-Images are built using GitHub actions on every push and on weekly basis to keep all browsers up-to-date,
+Images (except `arm-`) are built using GitHub actions on every push and on weekly basis to keep all browsers up-to-date,

 ### Networking:
 - If you want to use n.eko in **external** network, you can omit `NEKO_NAT1TO1`.
 It will automatically get your Public IP.